SaaS Benchmarks: 2023 Report

 - Lead to Win Rate: Win Rate is one of the most important measures of your sales team’s success, but high win rates begin in marketing with audience selection.
 Poor targeting will lead to low win rates as surely as unskilled sales teams.

-- Upsell/Cross-Sell Rate: Increasing customer LTVs is just as important as acquiring new customers, and your upsell and cross-sell rates speak to both how satisfied your customers are with your software, and how relevant your other offerings are to your existing customers.
+- Upsell/Cross-Sell Rate: Increasing the overall value each customer represents is just as important as acquiring new customers.
+Your upsell and cross-sell rates speak to both how satisfied your customers are with your software, and how relevant your other offerings are to your existing customers.

 - Annual Churn: Churn is the inverse of customer retention, referring to how many current customers you lose in a given time period.
 Maintaining a low churn rate is essential for long-term success—once lost, customers rarely return to try your software.
 In smaller markets, a high churn rate will cause your business to rapidly exhaust your potential customer base.